Kadhi pakodi is one of the most popular foods in north India. It can be served with roti or rice. Tastes equally good with both.

 After 30-40 minutes switch off the flame and add garam masala to the kadhi.

 Mix all the ingredients except oil and make a thick batter.

-Drop 6-7 small balls of besan mixture in the hot oil.
-Don’t worry if they are not of perfect round shape.
+Drop 6-7 small balls of Besan mixture in the hot oil.
+Don’t worry if they are not of a perfect round shape.
 Keep turning them so that they are cooked on all sides uniformly.
 Now, deep fry the pakodis till they are golden brown.
 Remove from the oil and keep aside.

 If you want crisp pakodis you can add them straightway to kadhi.
 And if you like soft pakodis after removing from oil soak them in a bowl of water for 1 minute.
 Press to remove excess water and then add to the prepared Kadhi.